Freezing Fog Advisory issued for Foothills of the Blue Mountains of Washington by NWS - NewsBreak

 weather.gov

-Effective: 2022-11-22 15:23:00 PST Expires: 2022-11-22 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-The latest road conditions can be obtained by calling 5 1 1, or by visiting online at https://tripcheck.com for Oregon or https://wsdot.com/travel for Washington.
-Target Area: Foothills of the Northern Blue Mountains of Oregon WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST THIS EVENING * WHAT...Freezing rain expected.
-Total ice accumulations between three hundredths to one tenth of an inch. * WHERE...In Oregon, Foothills of the Northern Blue Mountains of Oregon.
-In Washington, Foothills of the Blue Mountains of Washington. * WHEN...From 10 AM this morning to 10 PM PST this evening. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the evening commute.
+Effective: 2022-11-27 20:36:00 PST Expires: 2022-11-28 22:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
+Target Area: Northeast Blue Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 PM PST MONDAY * WHAT...Snow.
+Additional snow accumulations between 1 and 3 inches. * WHERE...St.
+Maries, Peola, Osburn, Wallace, Kellogg, Mountain Road, Mullan, Lookout Pass, Fourth Of July Pass, Cloverland Road, Dobson Pass, Anatone, Fernwood, and Pinehurst. * WHEN...Until 10 PM PST Monday. * IMPACTS...Plan on slippery road conditions.
+The hazardous conditions could impact the Monday morning and evening commutes.

 weather.gov